trampster/Ropu/Docs/LoadBalancerProtocol.md

 * Serving Node Endpoint (6 bytes)

 ### Serving Nodes
-These is automatically sent to any Serving Node as soon as it registers to tell it about the other serving nodes.
+These are automatically sent to any Serving Node as soon as it registers to tell it about the other serving nodes.
 It is also sent to all existing serving nodes whenever a serving node registeres.
 * Packet Type 6 (byte)
 * Request ID (uint16)